sbreatnach/distrod/README.md

 Note that the value of password is crypted in the format Ansible requires.
 See [Ansible's documentation](http://docs.ansible.com/ansible/latest/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module)
 for how to create a crypted password value.

+## Device Packages

+Any packages that are required for your hardware can be set with this variable.
+For example, installing Broadcom and AMD-specific packages:

+    openbox:
+      device_packages:
+        - firmware-b43-installer
+        - amd64-microcode

 # Playbook Running